Senyeah/APIEngine/README.md

 ## Request Handler Classes inside PHP

-Each class which you define for endpoints to be routed to must implement the `APIRequest\Requestable` interface.
+Each class which you define for endpoints to be routed to must implement the `Requestable` interface.
 The interface requires a single method to be implemented, and is defined as follows:

 ```php
 interface Requestable {